The Take a Gambling Break Challenge

 KEY FACTS:

-Americans are on course to lose more than $1 trillion of their personal wealth to commercialized gambling over the next eight years.[1]
+Americans are on course to lose more than $1 trillion of their personal wealth to commercialized gambling over the next five years.[1]
 Many of these citizens are suffering life-changing financial losses.

 – Commercialized gambling is a dangerous and addictive product, now recognized as an addiction on the same level as heroin, cocaine, and opioids in the American Psychological Association’s DSM V, used by health care providers and insurers as the principal source for mental health diagnoses.